 Infants older than eight weeks often go 4 or 5 days without a dirty diaper, and it doesn’t mean they are constipated.
 Breastfed babies, especially if they have not started solid foods, can easily go two weeks without a poopy diaper once they are 2-3 months old.
 Breastmilk is exactly what your baby needs, and so there is little waste product left for the baby to poop out.
 Exclusively breastfed babies are almost never constipated.
 They may go a long time without pooping, but their belly is not full of poop.
 If your baby seems uncomfortable, there is probably something else wrong.
 Breastmilk is a natural laxative and exclusively breastfed babies who have not started solid foods almost never need a laxative.

-Formula fed babies and babies who have started solid foods often become constipated, but it is easily treated.
+Formula-fed babies and babies who have started solid foods often become constipated, but it is easily treated.
 If your baby seems uncomfortable, is straining to have a bowel movement, or is having hard, solid stools, they are probably constipated.
 Try massaging your baby’s belly, giving him or her a warm bath, or taking a rectal temperature.
 Taking a rectal temperature stimulates the rectum and also checks for a fever, which could indicate a more serious reason why your baby is uncomfortable.
-If your baby is still constipated and does not have a fever, try one ounce of prune or pear juice and/or or an infant glycerin rectal suppository.
+If your baby is still constipated and does not have a fever, try one ounce of prune or pear juice and/or an infant glycerin rectal suppository.
 Infant suppositories are available over-the-counter at any pharmacy or by prescription from your pediatrician.

 Newborn babies often poop after every feeding, about 6 times per day.
-In the first few weeks after delivery your baby’s intestines are maturing and becoming more efficient at extracting nutrition from breast milk or formula.
+In the first few weeks after delivery, your baby’s intestines are maturing and becoming more efficient at extracting nutrition from breast milk or formula.
 As their intestines get better at digesting food, the time between bowel movements gets longer and longer.
-Before you know it you have a two-month-old that is going several days without dirtying their diaper.
+Before you know it, you have a two-month-old that is going several days without dirtying their diaper.

-Formula fed babies can have firm stools and may need some prune or pear juice as a laxative.
+Formula-fed babies can have firm stools and may need some prune or pear juice as a laxative.
 Adult laxatives like milk of magnesia can be dangerous for infants.
 Never give an infant any other laxative unless recommended by a physician.

 As your one-year-old transitions off breastmilk or formula, be sure to include plenty of fruits and veggies in their diet as a natural laxative.
-Prepare toddler foods are convenient for traveling and time crunches, but research shows they contain high salt and sugar.
+Prepare toddler foods are convenient for traveling and time crunches, but research shows they contain high levels of salt and sugar.
 Dr. Sisk writes about how to be a savvy shopper for toddler food.

 If your baby has blood in his or her stool, persistent crying, fever, or isn’t feeding normally, you need to seek medical care.
 Yellow or green spit-up or vomit is a medical emergency in infants as this can be a sign of a bowel obstruction.
 Bloody stools in infants can be due to formula intolerance or can be the result of a tiny rectal tear from passing a large, hard stool.
 There are rare but serious reasons why babies go a long time between bowel movements, have abdominal pain, have yellow-green (bilious) spit-up, or have blood in their stool.
-These uncommon conditions include intussusception, malrotation and volvlus, and necrotizing enterocolitis.
-Some rare genetic disorders such as cystic fibrosis and hirschsprung disease can first present as an infant that goes a long time without stooling, but usually these infants don’t have a period of frequent stooling in the first days and weeks after birth.
+These uncommon conditions include intussusception, malrotation and volvulus, and necrotizing enterocolitis.
+Some rare genetic disorders such as cystic fibrosis and Hirschsprung disease can first present as an infant that goes a long time without stooling, but usually, these infants don’t have a period of frequent stooling in the first days and weeks after birth.
 Now that we have prenatal testing for cystic fibrosis, most parents know of this diagnosis before their baby is born.

 Do not give your baby water.
 Although dehydration can be a cause of constipation, do not give your infant water unless instructed to do so by a physician.
 Giving water to infants can result in electrolyte disturbances that can be serious and sometimes fatal.
-Breast milk and formula contain just the right amount of sodium, chloride, potassium and other electrolytes.
+Breast milk and formula contain just the right amount of sodium, chloride, potassium, and other electrolytes.
 When you give water you can dilute these electrolytes.
-Although your baby’s kidney’s should correct for electrolyte changes, too much water can be more than their kidneys can correct.
+Although your baby’s kidneys should correct for electrolyte changes, too much water can be more than their kidneys can correct.